Use the Azure Storage Emulator for development and testing

 - Fixed a bug that sometimes caused max and min DateTime values to be reported in the incorrect time zone.

-- The storage emulator now supports version 2015-02-21 of the storage services on Blob, Queue, and Table service endpoints, except for the new Append Blob features.
+- The Storage Emulator now supports version 2015-02-21 of the storage services on Blob, Queue, and Table service endpoints.
+It doesn't support the new append blob features.

-- If you use a version of the storage services that is not yet supported by the emulator, the emulator returns a meaningful error message.
+- The emulator now returns a meaningful error message for unsupported versions of storage services.
 We recommend using the latest version of the emulator.
-If you encounter a VersionNotSupportedByEmulator error (HTTP status code 400 - Bad Request), please download the latest version of the storage emulator.
+If you get a VersionNotSupportedByEmulator error (HTTP status code 400 - Bad Request), download the latest version of the emulator.

 - Fixed a bug wherein a race condition caused table entity data to be incorrect during concurrent merge operations.

-- The storage emulator now supports version 2014-02-14 of the storage services on Blob, Queue, and Table service endpoints.
-File service endpoints are not currently supported in the storage emulator.
+- The Storage Emulator now supports version 2014-02-14 of the storage services on Blob, Queue, and Table service endpoints.
+File service endpoints aren't currently supported in the Storage Emulator.
 See Versioning for the Azure Storage Services for details about version 2014-02-14.

-- The storage emulator graphical user interface is deprecated in favor of a scriptable command-line interface.
+- The Storage Emulator graphical user interface is deprecated.
+It has been replaced by a scriptable command-line interface.
 For details on the command-line interface, see Storage Emulator Command-Line Tool Reference.
 The graphical interface will continue to be present in version 3.0, but it can only be accessed when the Compute Emulator is installed by right-clicking on the system tray icon and selecting Show Storage Emulator UI.

 - Version 2013-08-15 of the Azure storage services is now fully supported.
 (Previously this version was only supported by Storage Emulator version 2.2.1 Preview.)

 - Evaluate the cross-platform, community-maintained open-source Storage Emulator Azurite.